-What are the Top 5 Contracts Management Regulatory
+What are the Top 5 Contracts Management Regulatory Challenges in 2021

 1. HIPAA & Data Breaches - Data breaches have become a significant problem in many industries but can prove to be particularly devastating to the healthcare industry.
 In response, nearly all states have now developed their own individual laws to combat data breaches.
 Laws vary among states regarding the definition of personal information, the way in which notice of breaches must take place, and the amount of fine for organizations found to be non-compliant with data breach laws.
 The Office of Civil Rights (OCR) provides direct oversight and enforcement relating to Business Associates and Covered Entities which must be managed effectively in the event of an OCR audit.

 2. Anti-Kickback & Physician - Under the Anti-Kickback Statute, the financial relationships of a hospital with physicians are regulated.
 To avoid potential lawsuits, hospitals must make certain all physician relationships are not simply a means to obtain payments for physicians for referrals.
 Healthcare organizations can run into trouble with this law when they offer free services to a medical practice or when they provide discounts or pay for unnecessary services.

 3. Impact of Stark Law on Physician-Hospital Relationships - The goal of the Stark Law was to prevent referral sources, primarily doctors, from profiting in an inappropriate manner from referrals.
 Under this law, doctors are not allowed to refer patients for services that are to be reimbursed by federal healthcare programs to any organization with which the doctor has any type of compensation arrangement or interest.
 Due to the complicated nature of this law, healthcare organizations must be extremely careful regarding the way in which compensations arrangements are made with physicians.
 Intent does not need to be proven in order for the statute to be violated, which means that violations are frequent.